Roles and Responsibilities

-When working with a Federal advisory committee, such as the Dietary Guidelines Advisory Committee (the Committee), the Federal Advisory Committee Act (FACA) requires the Committee to function in an open and public process.
+When working with a Federal advisory committee, such as the Dietary Guidelines Advisory Committee (Committee), FACA requires the Committee to function in an open and public process.

 The public is encouraged to engage throughout the process in a variety of ways:

 - Attend public meetings

 - Submit written comments during the open public comment period throughout the Committee’s two-year term,

 - Provide oral testimony at one of the public meetings, and

 - Check out updates and new materials at www.DietaryGuidelines.gov.

 Public comments are considered as the Committee gathers background information, understands public and professional perspectives, and/or examines emerging evidence or issues to consider when reviewing the evidence.

 NESR is committed to transparency and accessibility, and therefore will seek to expand opportunities for public engagement in future projects.